perkea/Battle-of-the-Superheroes/README.md

 Designing the game:
 Developing that idea further, I took plain old paper and pen and drew my game as i pictured it in my head.
 Making the game: This is where you begin to create the game.
-Deployment the game: This is when you publish your game for everyone in the world to see.
+Deployment the game: This is when you publish your game for everyone to see.
+:javascript

+ 📄
 ### The Goal
 The goal is to be the first player to get all 52 cards.
 The deck is evenly divided, each player recieving 26 cards each.